-- 1. Write arguments to support claims in an analysis of substantive topics or texts, using valid reasoning and relevant sufficient evidence. - 2.
-Write informative/explanatory texts to examine and convey complex ideas, concept, and information clearly and accurately through the effective selection, organization, and analysis of content. - 3.
-Write narratives to develop real or imagined experiences or events using effective techniques, well-chosen details, and well-structured event sequences.
+- 1. Write arguments to support claims in an analysis of substantive topics or texts, using valid reasoning and relevant and sufficient evidence. - 2.
+Write informative/explanatory texts to examine and convey complex ideas, concepts, and information clearly and accurately through the effective selection, organization, and analysis or content. - 3.
+Write narratives to develop real or imagined experiences or events using effective technique, well-chosen details, and well-structured event sequences.